riga/jquery.logger/README.md

 * `all | debug | info | warning | error | fatal(...)`
     > Shorthands that wrap around `log` for specific levels.

+* `originOffset([offset])`, *experimental*
+    >  The context that invoked a log (the *origin*) is determined by parsing the stack trace of a newly created error instance.
+The first few lines in that stack describe the internal invocation queue of this plugin.
+In the current implementation, the 5th line is the one that caused the actual log.
+However, in some cases (e.g. when logging a deprecation warning) it is useful to see the origin of an earlier invocation in the queue.
+This can be achieved by setting `originOffset` to a numerical value that is added to the stack line index (5th line -> `4`) for the next log.
+After that, the offset is reset to `0` again.

+    > When `offset` is given, the origin offset is set to that value.
+When no argument is passed, the current origin offset is returned.